kithik7/DeepLabCut_VideoAnalysis_Cockroaches/README_OpenArena.md

 ### DeepLabCut PyTorch & Cluster Troubleshooting

 #### 1. Out of Memory / Large Video File Frame Analysis Failures
-* **Issue**: Error when processing large inference sequences exceeding 300,000 frames using legacy TensorFlow backends.
+* **Issue**: Error when processing large datasets exceeding 300,000 frames using Tensorflow backend even with all the dependencies.
-* **Resolution**: Force DeepLabCut engine execution within PyTorch native deployment wrappers.
-Pure TensorFlow allocations fail to scale over long frame periods.
-Reference engine verification context via [DeepLabCut Issue #2644](https://github.com).
+* **Resolution**: Force DeepLabCut engine execution within PyTorch.
+TensorFlow training does not work anymore.
+Reference issue : via [DeepLabCut Issue #2644](https://github.com).
 * Always train on Cluster with GPU!
 * DLC models - pytorch works, the other dlc models folder is invalid
 * dlc changed to pytorch from tensor flow and the dlc models folder is an empty folder, thence.